sile/jcfmt/README.md

   - Supports both line comments (`//`) and block comments (`/* */`)
 - **Character preservation**:
   - Only whitespace is adjusted
-  - all printable characters maintain their original order
+  - All printable characters maintain their original order
 - **Content-aware newline insertion**:
   - Uses multiline formatting when input contains newlines or comments within arrays and objects
 - **Blank line preservation**: